apernet/hysteria-website/docs/docs/getting-started/3rd-party-apps.md

 > Please note that Hysteria 2 is quite new.
 While there are many projects that support Hysteria, many of them refer to the older 1.x version.
 The protocols between Hysteria 1.x and Hysteria 2 are incompatible, so make sure you are using a client that is specifically compatible with Hysteria 2 when connecting to a Hysteria 2 server.

+> We don't control these third-party implementations.
+They may or may not have the latest features or fixes from our official releases, and may have their own bugs.
+If you encounter problems, please contact the developers of the respective projects directly.

 | Name                                                                    | Description                                                                                                                | Platforms                           | Modes          |
 | ----------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------- | ----------------------------------- | -------------- |
 | [sing-box](https://github.com/SagerNet/sing-box)                        | A universal proxy platform (supports Hysteria 2 since 1.5.0-beta.2)                                                        | Windows, Linux, macOS, Android, iOS | client, server |